Beyond Inserting: Learning Identity Embedding for Semantic-Fidelity Personalized Diffusion Generation: Related Work

-\textbf{ID Embedding for Faces.} Previous methods~\cite{shi2023instantbooth,gal2023designing} try to train a inversion encoder for face embedding, but face ID-oriented mapping is difficult to be obtained from a naively optimized encoder.
+\textbf{ID Embedding for Faces.} Previous methods~\cite{shi2023instantbooth,gal2023designing} try to train an inversion encoder for face embedding, but face ID-oriented mapping is difficult to be obtained from a naively optimized encoder.
 Moreover, fine-tuning the T2I model on large-scale images often causes concept forgetting.
-Towards this, Celeb Basis~\cite{yuan2023inserting} adopt a pre-trained face recognition model and a face ID basis to obtain an ID representation for one single face image and Face0~\cite{valevski2023face0} learned to project the embeddings of recognition models to context space of Stable Diffusion.
+For this, Celeb Basis~\cite{yuan2023inserting} adopts a pre-trained face recognition model and a face ID basis to obtain an ID representation for one single face image, and Face0~\cite{valevski2023face0} learned to project the embeddings of recognition models to the context space of Stable Diffusion.
+Except for ID representation, FaceStudio~\cite{yan2023facestudio} deployed a CLIP vision encoder~\cite{radford2021learning} to extract the structure features.
+InstantID~\cite{wang2024instantid} handled image generation in various styles by designing a learnable IdentityNet to grasp strong semantics.
 However, introducing too strong face prior makes it difficult to manipulate diverse facial attributes and fails to generalize to other concept embedding.
+FastComposer~\cite{xiao2023fastcomposer} used a delayed subject conditioning strategy to avoid subject overfitting, but they only focus on faces and fail to interact with other objects such as ``sofa'' as shown in Fig.~\ref{action}.
+While PhotoMaker~\cite{li2023photomaker} proposed an ID-oriented dataset that includes diverse scenarios and fine-tuning part of the Transformer~\cite{vaswani2017attention} layers in the image encoder to mitigate contextual information loss.
+Nevertheless, the training of Transfromer will sacrifice the compatibility with existing pretrained community models.